roganjeong/self_taught/README.md

  - Introduction to Linear Regression Analysis <-> regression-analysis-by-example-5th-edition.pdf

 \* Some books weren't uploaded for copyrights.
 Books will be constantly uploaded.
+\** For some textbooks, I could not upload the notes.